InfernalWolfX/bitburner/README.md

 # bb-external-editor

+All credit to [shyguy1412](https://github.com/shyguy1412) as they did all the work in making the template and plugins!

 This is a template for using any external editor for Bitburner.
 This Template supports JS, JSX, TS and TSX out of the box.

 ## How to get started (choose one method)